vmos1/Staggered_multigrid_build/build_summit/README.md

 This should build both QUDA and MILC.

-# Instructions for running code
+## Instructions for running code on Summit

 | Command | Description |
 | -- | -- |